gauteh/lieer/docs/index.md

 This avoids silently not sending mail to some recipients (pretending we did), or sending mail to recipients we didn't want to send to again.

+One of the implication of `-t` is you have to keep `Bcc:` header in your message when passing it to `sendmail`.
+It is not enough to just put the additional recipient on the command line.
+For `mutt`, this means setting `write_bcc` option.

 Lieer will try to associate the sent message with the existing thread if it has an `In-Reply-To` header.
 According to the [Gmail API](https://developers.google.com/gmail/api/v1/reference/users/messages/send#request-body)